gsauthof/utility/README.md

 MAC addresses in network setup scripts.
 For example, to get reproducible results or to avoid having to query MAC addresses of just newly created virtual interfaces.

+## Pargs

+Pargs displays the argument vector (argv) of a running process or the one that is included in the core file of a process, under Linux.
+In addition, it supports printing the environment vector (envp) and the auxiliary vector (auxv) including some pretty printing and dereferencing some interesting addresses (e.g. the executable filename or the platform string).

+Examples:

+    $ pargs $pid
+    $ pargs -l $pid
+    $ pargs -aex $pid
+    $ pargs -aexv some_core

+It is inspired by Solaris' pargs command.
+Similar to Linux, Solaris also has a `/proc` filesystem that provides much information about each process.
+In contrast to Linux, the pseudo files all contain binary data, i.e. following some struct definitions.
+Thus, it's natural that Solaris has a whole p-family of commands to deal with processes.
+Some like `pgrep` and `pkill` are also available on Linux, for a long time, but to the authors knowledge, this `pargs` in this repository is the first Linux pargs.

+The default mode, displaying the argument vector of running process (`pargs $pid`) can be approximated under Linux like this:

+    $ tr '\0' '\n' < /proc/$pid/cmdline

+Displaying the environment vector works analogously, but the auxiliary vector (`/proc/$pid/auxv`) is more complicated because it's just an array of integers (64 or 32 bit depending on the architecture/process) that also references addresses in the processes address space.

+The complexity grows when we want to obtain the same information from a core file.
+Some can be displayed from gdb, but this requires the availability of the executable file, as well.
+`pargs` just requires the core file.

+In comparison to Solaris, some parts arguably can be obtained more easily (e.g.  `/proc/$pid/{cmdline,environ}`) while others require more effort, on Linux.
+On Solaris, the core file contains some structs that include copies of the argument and environment vectors, thus, it's straight forward to access that information.
+This is not the case on Linux, where on has to search for the vectors in the right memory section.

 ## Silence